brack3t/Djrill/docs/usage/sending_mail.rst

     ("email\@example.com") or can include a display name ("Real Name <email\@example.com>").

-**From Address**
-    The ``from_email`` must be in one of the approved sending domains in your Mandrill account, or Mandrill will refuse to send the message.

 **CC Recipients**
     Djrill treats all "cc" recipients as if they were additional "to" addresses.
 (Mandrill does not distinguish "cc" from "to".)